These employees must be shown on your monthly return.

 Who should hold a registration card

-If the registration card shows residential and work status the employee should retain it.
-However, the employer should take a photocopy of both the card and ID for all new employees.
+If the registration card shows residential and work status, the employee should retain it.
+You, as the employer, should take a photocopy of both the card and ID for all new employees.

-For existing employees the old style registration card, that does not show work status, should be retained by the employer.
+For existing employees, the old style registration card that doesn't show work status should be retained by the employer.

-As an employer you commit an offence if you have not obtained a copy of an employee's registration card, together with photo ID, and you:
+You commit an offence if you don't have copies of an employee's registration card and photo ID, and you:

 - pay any wages to the employee, or